Gabriel has chickens and loves fried eggs with homemade soda bread and grilled bacon.

 Have some weekend fun frying eggs with the kids.
 The fried egg moulds are good for kids and adults.
 The heart one is ideal for Valentine's, and I especially like the star one: as in you're a star.
 They really are a crowd pleaser.

 Sunday mornings are egg-static in my house.
 My little daughter loves making breakfast and these little moulds really encourage young cooking ehnthusiastics.
-Her favourite is of course the mouse head shape: looks like Mickey Mouse.
+Her favourite is of course the mouse head shape; it looks like Mickey Mouse.
 Make sure you oil the moulds, this will ensure the eggs don't stick and also makes for easy cleaning.
 Happy days.

 © 2018 Gabriel Wilson